rmcvey/grunt-demo/README.md

+# Simple Grunt Setup
+This repo will walk you through a simple grunt setup using a few popular plugins (concat, uglify, jshint, watch & compass).
+[Grunt documentation can be found here](http://gruntjs.com/), find awesome [grunt plugins here](http://gruntjs.com/plugins)

 # Required Dependencies
+---
-If you don't already have node, npm, sass and compass installed, please do so before you get started:
+If you don't already have node, npm, ruby, sass and compass installed, please do so before you get started:

 ### Node & NPM
 ```